A Distant Learning

 Because the basics come first.
 She accepted that and was grateful to be learning, however cumbersome the format and inconvenient the wait.
 The cycle of mailed lessons and critiques meant so much to her.
 Sitka possessed no fine arts community, not that we knew of.
 There were no nearby cities to visit.
 No museums or galleries, university, or community college to take art classes from.

 So the USPS was our lifeline.
 It brought Mom the lessons and critiques she craved from her art school.
 As for my brothers and me?
 We pounced on each new issue of Classics Illustrated and Jack and Jill.

 Mom painted on the kitchen table through those Alaskan winters.
 The isolation was splendid and exotic and just a bit devastating.
 We were thousands of miles, and worlds, away from my mother’s childhood home in New York.
 I knew she ached with homesickness, for her mom, for Syracuse.

 Mom kept up her long-distance study after we returned to the states.
 She ventured into watercolor and took me along on her Plein air classes and workshops with watercolorist Jerry Baum in southern Indiana.
 Later, she painted beside John Carter, after my parents’ move to Texas in 1972.

 In her dedication to grow as a painter, Mom worked with many teachers.
 Her pictures and sketches began to find customers.
 Eventually, Mom became a beloved teacher herself, inspiring watercolorists young and old.

-And so it’s in the spirit of my mom that I’m announcing the new semester of my online art course, Make Your Marks and Splashes: A Natural Approach to Children’s Book Illustration.
-The course is self-study and self-paced, and the live session version begins this Thursday, September 17.
+And so it’s in the spirit of my mom’s love of learning that I offer my online art course, Make Your Marks and Splashes: A Natural Approach to Children’s Book Illustration.
+My course is self-study and self-paced, with live online Huddle sessions each semester.
 You can find more details about the program here.